OkomoJacob/8d19d988d6f/README.md

 #### Built With
 <hr>
-To make this website a success, at least the following have been
+To make this website a success, at least the following have been incorporated
 ```
 Images(.png, .jpeg, .jpg files)
 web browser e.g Google chrome, Mozilla Firefox, or Edge to render and debug our code